FTC: Affiliate Disclosure Links may pay commission

 What do you think?

-See images, below.
-Although maybe the 1030 Plus was originally going to be called the 1040 but Garmin had a change of heart?
+See the two images, below!
+Maybe the 1030 Plus was originally going to be called the 1040 but Garmin had a change of heart?
+Well, to counter that, both the 1030+ and 1040 are listed in the APK hack from the second image although even then, the Edge 1040 may just have been left in there.